x4d3/blog/_posts/2023-01-31-how-this-blog-is-powered.md

 layout: post
 title: How this blog is powered
 category: Dev
+description: How this blog is built and deployed using Jekyll, GitHub Actions, and FTP, with automation scripts to streamline post creation.
 ---

 This blog is powered by [Jekyll](https://jekyllrb.com/), using github actions to publish to an FTP server.